DanielSan-01/devplatforms-resit/README.md

 </details>

-instead of going codeblock for codeblock ive generated a very simple demonstration of all the UI components inside each of the elements there is a explenation that shows or explains the element or why things like these are easy to build with chackra, I will be importing and showing a lot to give you a good scope of what cackra can do there will also be small comments in the code pretaing to the function they serve.
+Instead of going codeblock for codeblock I've generated a very simple demonstration of all the UI components inside each of the elements there is an explanation that shows or explains the element or why things like these are easy to build with Chakra, I will be importing and showing a lot to give you a good scope of what Chakra can do there will also be small comments in the code pertaining to the function they serve.

-create inside src/ App.jsx
+Create inside src/ App.jsx

 <details>
 <summary><strong>App.jsx</strong> (click to expand)</summary>